-You’ve crafted the perfect email for your next email marketing campaign.
+You’ve crafted the perfect email for your next email marketing automation.
 Complete with an attention grabbing subject line, compelling copy, and irresistable call-to-action.
 You’re positive click rates will be through the roof!
-Unfortunately however, you find out your email campaign has been filtered as spam and sent to the junk folder, or it’s been dropped by the receiving provider.
+Unfortunately however, you find out your email has been filtered as spam and sent to the junk folder, or it’s been dropped by the receiving provider.
 Why did that happen?

 What is a content filter?

 When an email is sent, it goes through tons of spam filters on the provider level.
 This means providers like Gmail will scan and hide emails from their users that they believe to be objectionable or harmful by not accepting the email into their servers, or accepting it and placing it in the junk folder (not to be confused with tabs like promotions or social - tabs are considered part of the inbox).
 Overtime, they’ll learn their users’ behaviors and continue to improve their filtering logic.
 For example, if Gmail notices a user never engages with ABC Co. emails, or worse -- it’s frequently marked as spam, they’ll proactively send future ABC Co. emails to the junk folder so the user never has to see it.
 In a world where a majority of commercial emails are spam, email providers are cracking down to protect their users.

 Although providers keep their filtering algorithms pretty secretive, we’ve got a pretty good idea of what factors are included.
 Keep these factors in mind as you review and improve your marketing practices.